-If your business doesn’t allow for feedback, it appears to customers that you don’t really care about them or value customer service.
-If customers can’t expect good service, don’t expect them to want to visit your business.
-Customers like to see businesses that are open to feedback and especially the businesses that are listening enough to try to win customers back.
+If your business doesn’t allow for feedback, it appears to customers that you don’t care about them or value customer service.
+If customers can’t expect good service, don’t expect them to visit your business.
+Customers like to see businesses that are open to feedback, especially those that are listening enough to try to win customers back.

-5) It doesn’t give yours business an opportunity to win back their trust.
+5) It doesn’t allow your business to win back their trust.

 If a review isn’t published, it can be very infuriating to customers.
 If your business did fail the customer, it gives you a chance to win them back.
-Since your business is responding to the reviewer publicly, your business can possibly win them back as well as show other customers that you care about how you treat your customers.
+Since your business is responding to the reviewer publicly, your business can win them back and show other customers that you care about how you treat your customers.
 Customers like that.

 6) Businesses are missing out on valuable feedback to improve.

-While customers at times can be unrealistic with their expectations from a business, some can provide feedback on possible oversights.
-Oversights happen to the best of us and there is always room for improvement.
+While customers can sometimes be unrealistic with their expectations from a business, some can provide feedback on possible oversights.
+Oversights happen to the best of us, and there is always room for improvement.